 The wood beetle larvae and adult wood boring beetles tunnel through different types of wood, weaken its structure and ruin its appearance by creating holes in it.
 If you suspect wood-boring insect activity in and around your property, take action as fast as possible by contacting exterminators who are experts at wood-boring insect treatment and prevention.

-Detecting a Wood Boring Beetle Damage and Infestation in Your Home
+Wood Boring Beetle Damage and Infestation in Your Home

 - Wood boring beetles leave behind minute holes when they emerge from the wood.
 So look for signs of small holes if you think you have an infestation at hand.